CESSProject/doc-v2/consensus-node/running.md

 ### SGX Enabled

 The CPU must support SGX (Software Guard Extensions) technology and FLC (Flexible Launch Control).
 The BIOS must support Intel SGX, and must enable the Intel SGX option.
 Please refer to the server manufacturer's BIOS guide to enable SGX functionality.
 Check out [CPU models that support SGX](https://ark.intel.com/content/www/us/en/ark/search/featurefilter.html?productType=873&2_SoftwareGuardExtensions=Yes).
-They can be either Intel ME, Intel SPS, or both Intel SPS and Intel ME.
+They can be either *Intel ME*, *Intel SPS*, or *both Intel SPS and Intel ME*.

 ### Fixed Public IP

 The machine must use a fixed public network IP.
-The traffic exit must be in the same network segment as the fixed public network IP.
+The traffic exit must be in the same network segment as the IP.
 Execute the following command to confirm they are in the same network segment.

 ```bash
 curl ifconfig.co